 After attaining your master’s degree and fulfilling all the necessary experience requirements, you will be eligible to take the National Behavior Analyst Exam from the BACB.
 The exam is administered by Pearson VUE and offered in exam centers around the nation.

-There are four sites available for test-takers in Kansas:
+There are five sites available for test-takers in Kansas:

 To take the test, you must first register online with the BACB.
 You will have to provide the necessary paperwork to verify that you have completed the educational and experience requirements for the BCBA® before you will be allowed to take the exam.